-We are a leading enzyme engineering company leveraging our proprietary CodeEvolver® directed evolution technology platform to discover, develop, enhance, and commercialize novel, high-performance enzymes and other classes of proteins.
+We are a leading provider of enzymatic solutions for efficient and scalable therapeutics manufacturing, and we leverage our proprietary CodeEvolver directed evolution technology platform to discover, develop, enhance, and commercialize novel, high-performance enzymes and other classes of proteins.
 Enzymes are naturally occurring biological molecules critical to almost all biochemical reactions that sustain life.
 They can be precisely engineered and optimized for specific functions, and to have particular characteristics, such as an ability to survive environments in which natural enzymes cannot, or to perform (bio)chemical transformations different than those for which they naturally evolved.
-We focus on leveraging our capacity to enhance the properties and performance of enzymes to drive pivotal improvements across two key focus areas: our foundational, revenue-generating pharmaceutical manufacturing business and our Enzyme-Catalyzed Oligonucleotide (ECO) SynthesisTM ("ECO SynthesisTM") manufacturing platform, which is currently in development to enable the commercial scale manufacture of RNA interference ("RNAi") therapeutics.
-Our unique enzymes drive improvements such as higher yields, increased purity, reduced energy usage and waste generation, and improved efficiency in manufacturing.
-In July 2023, we announced that we discontinued investment in certain development programs, primarily in our novel biotherapeutics business segment and that we are actively exploring options to drive value by potentially monetizing non-core assets within our biotherapeutics and Life Science portfolios.
+We focus on leveraging our technology and capacity to enhance the properties and performance of enzymes to drive pivotal improvements in manufacturing of complex therapeutics across two key focus areas: our foundational, revenue-generating pharma biocatalysis business and our Enzyme-Catalyzed Oligonucleotide (ECO) SynthesisTM ("ECO SynthesisTM") manufacturing platform, which is comprised of enzymatic tools, and processes, designed to enable large-scale manufacture of RNA interference ("RNAi") therapeutics.
+In July 2023, we announced that we discontinued investment in certain development programs, primarily in our novel biotherapeutics business segment.
+As part of this strategic prioritization, during 2024 we completed the divestiture and monetization of certain biotherapeutics assets as well as certain non-core life science assets, including in genomics and next generation sequencing applications.